nyemane6433/rag-resume/README.md

 - Select "Allow Access from Anywhere"

 - ### Get Atlas Connection String
-- Select "Connect"
+- From Databases view, select Connect
-- Select "Drivers"
+- Select Drivers
-- Select "Python" and Select Python driver version from drop down
+- Select Python and python driver version
-- Copy the Connection String
-This will be the MongoDB Atlas Connection String.
+- Copy the connection string.
+This will be the MongoDB Atlas Cluster connection string.
 Replace username / password with demo / demo.

 ### Create database and collection
 - Database: resume